ohthehugemanatee/dcon-nashville-prenote/presentation.md

 Prenote Karaoke
 ===

-(don't worry, we'll control the slides from the stage)
+(Watch here and sing along!
+We'll control the slides from the stage)

 ***